 Our family loves Hilton Head Island (HHI) for a variety of reasons.
 First, my husband and I got married there.
-What drew us there before marriage was that dogs are allowed on the beach during the day, after Labor Day.
+What drew us there before marriage was the island’s dog-friendliness.
 But then we discovered some other things about the island, besides its natural beauty, cleanliness, and great restaurants.

-One thing that impresses us is that there are no billboards or neon signs littering the landscape because ordinances keep signs low and unobtrusive.
+There are no billboards or neon signs littering the landscape because ordinances keep signs low and unobtrusive.
 No building can be taller than the trees.
 Hilton Head also has a sea turtle protection project.
-The town requires light structures visible from the beach be covered or turned off between the hours of 10 pm and 6 am during nesting and hatching season, which spans May through October.
-Lights out for Turtles provides information for visitors that can promote the survival of the turtles.
+The town requires light structures visible from the beach to be covered or turned off between the hours of 10 pm and 6 am during nesting and hatching season, which spans from May through October.

 We’ve taken many trips to HHI, including this past weekend, and we had a wonderful and relaxing time.
 Of course, we saw beautiful sunsets and sunrises.
 We witnessed a full rainbow, which was my first time seeing one (see my pitiful attempt at a panoramic image above).
 We saw a stingray trapped in a tidal pool, which was cool to see up close.
-But we alerted someone who was able to move it back to the ocean so that it didn’t die.
+We alerted someone who was able to move it back to the ocean.
 And we saw a ghost crab up close – so cool!

 A Clean Beach

-I mentioned that HHI is very clean, especially compared to other beaches we’ve been.
+I mentioned that Hilton Head Island is very clean, especially compared to other beaches we’ve visited.
 Since we are a family that cleans up litter and trash, we pay attention.
-So for a clean beach, here’s some of the trash we picked up and posted to Litterati:
+So for a clean beach, here’s some of the trash we picked up and posted on the Litterati app:

 Seems like a lot, doesn’t it?
-Well it wasn’t, comparatively.
-We found straws which I’ve determined to be the most evil single use disposable plastic thing in use!
+It wasn’t compared to other litter pick-ups I’ve seen or been involved with.
+We found straws which I’ve determined to be the evilest single-use disposable plastic thing in use!
 We found cigarette butts, pieces of Styrofoam, and microplastics.
 The image of the bag of trash was from a garbage can that blew over during high winds and the trash scattered.
 We collected all we could but it was far too windy to try and photograph each piece.
-The contents of that were mainly single use disposable drink bottles.
+The contents of it were mainly single-use disposable drink bottles.
 We found some beach toys, as we usually do.
-(My friend in the South Outer Banks collects abandoned beach toys in her area).
 I promise we didn’t take these from someone!
 They sat abandoned for a long time, and I didn’t want them to wash out to sea during high tide!